Teckdegen/stellaai/README.md

 - ⚡ **One-Click Deploy**: Deploy directly to Stacks blockchain with private key
 - 💾 **Local Storage**: Projects saved in your browser's local storage
 - 🌐 **Testnet/Mainnet Support**: Deploy to either Stacks Testnet or Mainnet
+- 🚨 **Enhanced Error Handling**: Detailed error messages with causes and solutions for deployment issues

 ## Prerequisites